NREL/PVade/docs/how_to_guides/examples/Turbulent_Inflow_Panels_3D.rst

 where:

-chord is the length of the solar panel span is the width of the solar panel elevation is the height of the mounting point tracker angle is the tilt angle of the solar panel
+chord is the length of the solar panel, span is the width of the solar panel, elevation is the height of the mounting point, and tracker angle is the tilt angle of the solar panel.

 .. image:: pictures/turbinflow3d/turb_inflow_domain_setup.png
   :alt: Alternative text

-L is the length of the domain
+L is the length of the domain and
-H is the height of the domain
+H is the height of the domain.

 For this example, the following values are used, as shown in the input file (`input/turbinflow_duramat_case_study.yaml`):